Jennifer Baird, studied DPLP 2016-17

 The DPLP satisfies the requirements of Professional Education and Training Stage 1 (PEAT 1) of the professional training programme for solicitors in Scotland.
 Completion of PEAT 1 is required for entry into the legal profession in Scotland.
-The Diploma is taught over the academic year, across two semesters and classes take place during business hours between 9.00am and 6.00pm.
+The Diploma is taught over the academic year, across two semesters and classes take place during business hours between 9.00am and 7.00pm.
 All students must complete and pass the four core courses: Conveyancing, Private Client, Litigation, Business Environment and Ethics, and the reflective diary exercises in semester one before progressing to the elective courses in semester two.
 The course starts in September with a comprehensive induction programme focusing on skill based exercises including negotiation, interviewing and team working.
-Designed to give an insight into real world legal practice, the induction includes a visit to Aberdeen Sheriff Court with talks by a Sheriff, Fiscal and legal professionals, plus the opportunity to attend court proceedings.

 In the second semester 4 elective courses are chosen from a comprehensive list (please see course information), enabling you to tailor your study to your interests and needs.
 Detailed information on the elective courses is provided in November prior to selecting courses.